 Client: Example Client ABC123 123 Test Drive Salt Lake City, UT 84108 UNITED STATES

 Physician: Doctor, Example

 Patient: Patient, Example

-DOB Unknown
+DOB Unknown Gender: Female

-Gender: Unknown

 Patient Identifiers: 01234567890ABCD, 012345

-Visit Number (FIN): 01234567890ABCD

-Collection Date: 00/00/0000 00:00
+Visit Number (FIN): 01234567890ABCD Collection Date: 00/00/0000 00:00

-Hereditary Prostate Cancer Panel, Sequencing and Deletion/Duplication
+Hereditary Pancreatic Cancer Panel, Sequencing and Deletion/Duplication

-ARUP test code 3005686
+ARUP test code 3005708

+PANCAN Specimen

+Whole Blood

+PANCAN Interp

+Positive

+One pathogenic variant was detected in the BRCA1 gene.

+PATHOGENIC VARIANT

+Gene: BRCA1 (NM_007294.4)

+Nucleic Acid Change: c.5510G>A; Heterozygous

+Amino Acid Alteration: p.Trp1837Ter

+Inheritance: Autosomal dominant

+INTERPRETATION

-PROCAN Specimen Whole Blood PROCAN Interp Positive RESULT One pathogenic variant was detected in the BRCA1 gene.
-PATHOGENIC VARIANT Gene: BRCA1 (NM_007294.4) Nucleic Acid Change: c.5510G>A; Heterozygous Amino Acid Alteration: p.Trp1837Ter Inheritance: Autosomal dominant INTERPRETATION One pathogenic variant, c.5510G>A; p.Trp1837Ter, was detected in the BRCA1 gene by massively parallel sequencing.
+One pathogenic variant, c.5510G>A; p.Trp1837Ter, was detected in the BRCA1 gene by massively parallel sequencing.
 This result is consistent with a diagnosis of hereditary breast and ovarian cancer (HBOC) syndrome.
 Pathogenic germline variants in BRCA1 are associated with an increased risk for several types of hereditary cancers including female/male breast, ovarian, prostate, and pancreatic; lifetime risks for different cancers vary.
 National Comprehensive Cancer Network (NCCN) guidelines are available for cancer risk management in heterozygous individuals.
 Other genetic/environmental factors may influence an individual's risk of developing cancer.
-This individual's offspring have a 50 percent chance of inheriting the pathogenic variant.
-In addition, autosomal recessive inheritance of two BRCA1 pathogenic variants may be associated with Fanconi anemia, a condition characterized by congenital anomalies, bone marrow failure, and a predisposition to malignancies (Sawyer, 2015; MIM: 617883); thus, this individual is at least a carrier of this disorder.
+This individual's offspring have a 50 percent chance of inheriting the pathogenic variant variant.

+In addition, autosomal recessive inheritance of two BRCA1 pathogenic variants may be associated with Fanconi anemia, a condition characterized by congenital anomalies bone marrow failure, and a predisposition to malignancies (Sawyer, 2015; MIM: 617883); thus, this individual is at least a carrier of this disorder.

 Please refer to the background information included in this report for a list of the genes analyzed, methodology, and limitations of this test.

-Evidence for variant classification: The BRCA1 c.5510G>A; p.Trp1837Ter variant (rs80357307), also known as 5629C>A for traditional nomenclature, is reported in the literature in multiple individuals and families with hereditary breast and ovarian cancer syndrome and shown to cosegregate disease (Couch, 1996; George, 2021; Rebbeck, 2018; Vallon-Christersson, 2001).
-This variant is classified as pathogenic by an expert review panel in Clinvar (Variation ID:55608).
+Evidence for variant classification: Evidence for variant classification:

+The BRCA1 c.5510G>A; p.Trp1837Ter variant (rs80357307), also known as 5629C>A in traditional nomenclature, is reported in the literature in multiple individuals and families with hereditary breast and ovarian cancer syndrome and shown to cosegregate disease (Couch, 1996; George, 2021; Rebbeck, 2018; Vallon-Christersson, 2001).
+This variant is classified as pathogenic by an expert review panel in ClinVar (Variation ID: 55608).
+It is absent from the Genome Apprendic Database 55608).
 It is absent from the Genome Aggregation Database, indicating it is not a common polymorphism.
-This variant results in a premature termination codon in the last exon of the BRCA1 gene, resulting in a truncated protein which removes a portion of the BRCT domain.
-Based on available information, this variant is considered to be pathogenic.
+This variant results